raisemarketplace/ground-control/docs/guides/1-GettingStarted.md

 #Done!
 Result...

-- You have one file with React, Redux, React-Router, and now AsyncNestedRedux.
+- You have one file with React, Redux, React-Router, and now GroundControl.
 - You can organize your actual application code however you like (wouldn't recommend one file...).
 - No thought required for initial reducer structure.
 Just follow your routes.
 - Easy to get started with new routes - 1 file for actions, reducer, component.